Combinatorial formulas for shifted dual stable Grothendieck polynomials

 Finally, we observe that none of these moves changes any bar of $1$s that is east of $\cV^{(i - 1)}_{i - 1}$ (because they are all strictly southeast of $\cV_i$) and none of these moves causes any $1$s to appear in a lower row than they previously appeared, so no bad pairs involving $\cV^{(i - 1)}_1 = \cV^{(i)}_1$, \ldots, $\cV^{(i - 1)}_{i - 1} = \cV^{(i)}_{i - 1}$ are created.
 This completes the proof of the claim.

-It follows from the preceding argument that when $T$ is a semistandard ShBT, either $\swap(T)$ has no bad pairs at all or its shape has two diagonal boxes and there is a bad pair involving the bar of $2'$s in the upper diagonal box.
-By comparing with the definition of sorted tableaux (Definition~\ref{def:sorted}), we see that this is precisely the desired conclusion. \end{proof}
+It follows from the preceding argument that either $\swap(T)$ has no bad pairs at all or its shape has two diagonal boxes and there is a bad pair involving the bar of $2'$s in the upper diagonal box.
+By comparing with the definition of sorted tableaux (see Definition~\ref{def:sorted}), we find that this is precisely the desired conclusion. \end{proof}